-- > Start by cutting a small hole in the centre of the cap.
-Cut a similar hole in the centre of the bottom of one of the bottles (just wide enough to fit the rubber band through) - > Tie a length of string, which is approximately the same length as the bottle, around the rubber band and feed the band through the bottom of the bottle whilst keeping a hold of the string (an unfolded paperclip could also work) - > Remove the cap from the bottle before feeding the rubber band through the lid of the bottle.
-Secure on the top of the lid using a lollipop - > Screw the lid back on - > Now pull the string back out the bottom of the bottle until the elastic band is stretched across the length of the bottle - > Tie a secure knot in the string and cut off any excess string.
+- Start by cutting a small hole in the centre of the cap.
+Cut a similar hole in the centre of the bottom of one of the bottles (just wide enough to fit the rubber band through) - Tie a length of string, which is approximately the same length as the bottle, around the rubber band and feed the band through the bottom of the bottle whilst keeping a hold of the string (an unfolded paperclip could also work)

+- Screw the lid back on - Now pull the string back out the bottom of the bottle until the elastic band is stretched across the length of the bottle - Tie a secure knot in the string and cut off any excess string.
 You should have something like this: - The sub can be tested in this condition or you can build a propeller using the second bottle